brettz9/atyourcommand/README.md

 atyourcommand-friendly syntax to simplify supplying of data (and to allow for UI-building of such arguments for apps which are compliant).
 Indicate on wiki projects supporting.
 (Or better yet, parse existing help files or command line help flag commands, if structured enough.)
+Also allow joining of commands.
 1. Add demo of data page being opened into WebAppFind and sent to web app which feeds data to a plug-in and receives data back for a PUT save back to the remote file (important for showing capability of native apps integrated